vesavlad/intellij-extra-icons-plugin/docs/GET_STARTED.md

 You can enable configuration at project level.
 It will optionally (there is a checkbox) override configuration at IDE level.
 Project level configuration applies to current project only.
 ![Project level settings](screenshots/get_started/show-project-level-settings.png)

-## How to use the Extra Icons plugin
+## How to use the Simple Icons plugin

 ### Icons customization by file or folder patterns